American Latinas in World War II

 A U.S. World War II poster calls for all members of American society to contribute to the war effort.

-American women of Spanish and Latin American descent, also known as Latinas, contributed to the United States' efforts in World War II both overseas and on the homefront.
+American women of Spanish and Latin American descent, also known as Latinas, contributed to the United States' efforts in World War II both overseas and on the Homefront.

 Before the war

 In the aftermath of World War I, countries of Europe were left in debt from the war, inflation started to rise, and the United States suffered from the Great Depression.
-The political and social changes around the world proved volatile.
 The United States opposed the fascist regimes that were gaining ground around the world, but it was not until 1941 that the U.S. entered into the war.
 In reaction to the December 7 attack on Pearl Harbor, the American public overwhelmingly supported military involvement and Congress declared war on Japan on December 8, 1941.

 Latinos in the U.S.

 American men and women of Latin American or Spanish descent had served in World War I and promoted the efforts of the United States.
 While many Latinos joined the military to serve their country, evidence shows that discrimination remained a common experience.

 Herbert Hoover claimed that undocumented Latinos were a contributing factor for high unemployment rates during the Great Depression.
 In response to demands from organized labor, Secretary of Labor William Doaks reinvigorated the Immigration and Naturalization Service, advocating the use of random raids to apprehend undocumented persons and/or those unable to prove citizenship for repatriation outside the U.S.

 Political rhetoric to otherize Latinos helped in the spread of stereotypes and contributed to discriminatory notions that Latinos were merely "part of the landscape, supporting actors in a drama that purported only to affect them, not to be affected by them."
 This inaccurate characterization that Latino Americans were not active contributors in the World War I effort, and mainstream society in general, was not based on societal stereotypes.
 It was common for Latinos to experience racial discrimination and unfair treatment in much of this time period.

 Latinas were also treated unfairly on the basis of sex, like most American women in that time, including forms of sex discrimination particular to Latino communities.
 Nonetheless, some Latinas sought opportunities to support their country during World War II.